-Edgar Serrano, my guest for Episode 16, is a man of kindness, generosity, and keen perception–gifts which he uses to lead student and colleagues along gentle but powerful paths to open our eyes to understanding and to connecting with others and the world for personal and business success.
+Edgar Serrano, my guest for Episode 16 and Episode 58, is a man of kindness, generosity, and keen perception–gifts which he uses to lead students and business and educational colleagues along gentle but powerful paths to open our eyes to understanding and to connecting with others and the world for personal and business success.

 It was a great pleasure and honor for me to be Edgar’s guest one year at the Mississippi World Language Association, where he “pulled out all the stops” in his quest to make me welcome to the language association, the university, and the lives of his colleagues and students.
 He personally ensured that I experienced and was able to reflect with others on the multi-cultural history and identity of Mississippi.

-As you listen to Episode 16, enjoy his stories and accept his invitation to ponder your own stories, perspectives, experiences, language, culture, and calling.
+As you listen to Episode 16 and Episode 58, enjoy his stories and accept his invitation to ponder your own stories, perspectives, experiences, language, culture, and calling.
 Whether you are in business or education, Edgar knows that life is about language, and he is dedicated to bringing a good word to all.

 Edgar Serrano’s bio and resources:

 Edgar Serrano is originally from Mexico City, Mexico.
 He has lived in the United States for more than 25 years.
 Edgar has a Bachelor of Arts in Business Administration with a minor in International Marketing and a Master’s of Arts in Modern Languages from The University of Mississippi.
 Currently, he teaches Spanish full-time at The University of Mississippi and also part-time at Oxford University School, teaching 3-year-olds to 7th graders.
 He is a strong advocator for early language teaching.